casey/just/README.md

 ### Writing Recipes in Other Languages

-Recipes that start with a `#!` are executed as scripts, so you can write recipes in other languages:
+Recipes that start with `#!` are called shebang recipes, and are executed by saving the recipe body to a file and running it.
+This lets you write recipes in different languages:

 ```make
 polyglot: python js perl sh ruby